Mahavinayak Temple

 Mahavinayak Temple is a major pilgrimage center in Chandikhole in Jajpur district in the Indian state of Odisha.
 It is one of the oldest Ganesha temples in the state.
-Five gods - Shiva, Vishnu, Durga, Sun and Ganesha - are worshiped as one deity in a single Garbhagriha or sanctum sanctorum there.
+Five gods - Shiva, Vishnu, Durga, Surya and Ganesha - are worshiped as one deity in a single Garbhagriha or sanctum sanctorum there.

 Multiple deities

 Because five gods are worshiped as one deity in the temple, there is no pahada in there.
 Normally, Hindu temples close after pahada, which is sleeping time for the gods.
 Since Shiva and Vishnu are worshiped in a single sanctum sanctorum, leaves of both Bilva (Aegle marmelos) and Tulasi (Holy Basil) are used in prasadam.

 Anna (rice) prasadam is offered instead of Batula Bhoga.

 Location

 The Mahavinayak Temple is located in Chandikhole in Jajpur district.

 The first adjoining foothill base hosts the temple of Goddess Chandi, and in the second foothill base is the temple of Mahavinayak.
 Both have perennial springs (Golden Spring) with pucca swimming ponds for bathing.
 In the middle of the hill, just above the Mahavinayak Temple, is another temple dedicated to Maa Banadurga.